npesaras/TidalChain/README.md

 A blockchain-powered platform connecting sustainable fish producers with global investors and buyers through tokenization.
 Built on ICP (Internet Computer Protocol) with transparent, traceable, and profitable aquaculture solutions.

-## 🐟 What is TidalChain?

-TidalChain revolutionizes sustainable aquaculture financing by:
-- **producers**: Tokenize future harvests with IoT monitoring and sustainability certifications.
-- **Investors**: Fund sustainable operations and earn returns from successful harvests.
-- **Buyers**: Secure premium, traceable fish with verified sustainability credentials.

 ## 🚀 Quick Start